 In the Profile GPU rendering option you can now visualize your app’s effective framerate on-screen, while the app is running.
 You can choose to display profiling data as on-screen bar or line graphs, with colors indicating time spent creating drawing commands (blue), issuing the commands (orange), and waiting for the commands to complete (yellow).
 The system updates the on-screen graphs continuously, displaying a graph for each visible Activity, including the navigation bar and notification bar.

-A green line highlights the 60ms threshold for rendering operations, so you can assess the your app’s effective framerate relative to a 60 fps goal.
+A green line highlights the 16ms threshold for rendering operations, so you can assess the your app’s effective framerate relative to a 60 fps goal (because 1/60th of a second equals roughly 16ms).
 If you see operations that cross the green line, you can analyze them further using Systrace and other tools.

 On devices running Android 4.2 and higher, developer options are hidden by default.
 You can reveal them at any time by tapping 7 times on Settings > About phone > Build number on any compatible Android device.